 Canadian International Resources and Development Institute

-A coalition among the University of British Columbia, Simon Fraser University and Polytechnique Montréal, CIRDI serves as an independent centre of expertise in sustainable natural resource governance.
+The Canadian International Resources and Development Institute (CIRDI) was founded by three leading universities: the University of British Columbia (UBC), Simon Fraser University and Polytechnique Montréal.
+CIRDI is based at UBC, and serves as an independent centre of expertise in sustainable natural resource governance.

 Working with Canadian and international partners, the Institute provides advice, technical support, training and research on request to developing country governments seeking to strengthen natural resource management for the benefit of their people.